 If the Sun Breed Maggots in a Living Dialogue

-Kyle Blaus-Plissner & James Soderholm
+Kyle Blaus-Plissner & Dr. Soderholm

 JS: I have always wondered why Shakespeare’s longest and most difficult play has also been his most popular.
 Apparently, Hamlet is ‘on the boards’ every single night somewhere on the planet.
 Our globe—like the original Globe—enjoys being ‘distracted’ by Hamlet and by Hamlet.
 What is it about this play and this prince that has so beguiled four hundred years of theatre-goers and readers?
 Any thoughts?
 In what ways has the play beguiled you, if it has?
 Do you have any favourite lines?
 One of mine is: ‘In my heart there was a kind of fighting that would not let me sleep’.
 That line, fittingly enough, has kept me awake many nights.
 Hamlet’s vigilance saves his life.
 That same wakefulness and battling heart has vexed my life but also, so far, kept me ticking.